create3000/x_ite/docs/_posts/components/X_ITE/TransmissionMaterialExtension.md

 ### SFNode [in, out] **transmissionTexture** NULL <small>[X3DSingleTextureNode]</small>
 {: #fields-transmissionTexture }

-A texture that defines the transmission percentage of the surface, stored in the R channel.
+A texture that defines the transmission percentage of the surface, stored in the red (R) channel.
 This will be multiplied by transmissionFactor.

 ## Example